 The reason is that

-runBlocking creates a scope while suspending main does not if we don’t use the
+runBlocking creates a scope, while suspending main does not unless we use the

 coroutineScope function, which we will introduce later.

-In the chapter Scoping functions, we will explain in detail why.
+In the Coroutine scope functions chapter, we will explain in detail why.